Skip to content

 Epic Directive

 The %epic directive enables plan mode and marks the submitted plan for epic approval.
-When the agent later submits a plan with /sase_plan or sase plan, sase follows the same epic path as the TUI Epic action: it writes the SDD epic files, commits them as needed, initializes beads, and launches the epic follow-up agent.
+When the agent later submits a plan with /sase_plan or sase plan propose, sase follows the same epic path as the TUI Epic action: it writes the SDD epic files, commits them as needed, initializes beads, and launches the epic follow-up agent.
 Unlike %approve, %epic is plan-specific and does not automatically answer unrelated questions.

 %epic